rutgers-apl/TaskProf2/README.md

-We present, TaskProf2, a profiler for identifying performance bottlenecks in task-based parallel programs written in C++ using Intel Threading Building Blocks library(TBB).
+TaskProf2 is a parallelism profiler and an adviser for task parallel programs that use the Intel Threading Building Blocks (TBB).
+As a parallelism profiler, it identifies regions with serialization bottlenecks, tasking overheads, and the secondary effects of execution.
+As an adviser, it automatically identifies a set of code regions that matter in improving parallelism with its what-if analyses.

 PART 1 - Getting Started
 ------------------------